 These are general guidelines only.
-Please consult with Dr. Massie, Dr. O’Brien or Dr. Hausler to determine your horse’s specific needs.
+Please consult with Dr. Massie, Dr. O’Brien, Dr. Hausler or Dr. Burke to determine your horse’s specific needs.

 - -4-way vaccine (EEE, WEE, Tetanus, and Flu) or 5-way (same as 4-way but with Rhino)